Ab urbe condita

 Usage of the term was more common during the Renaissance, when editors sometimes added AUC to Roman manuscripts they published, giving the false impression that the convention was commonly used in antiquity.
 In reality, the dominant method of identifying years in Roman times was to name the two consuls who held office that year.
 In late antiquity, regnal years were also in use, as in Roman Egypt during the Diocletian era after AD 293, and in the Byzantine Empire from AD 537, following a decree by Justinian.

-Significance
+Use

-The traditional date for the founding of Rome, 21 April 753 BC, is due to Marcus Terentius Varro (1st century BC).
-Varro may have used the consular list (with its mistakes) and called the year of the first consuls "ab Urbe condita 245," accepting the 244-year interval from Dionysius of Halicarnassus for the kings after the foundation of Rome.
-The correctness of this calculation has not been confirmed, but it is still used worldwide.
+Prior to the Roman state's adoption of the Varronian chronology – created by Titus Pomponius Atticus and Marcus Terentius Varro – there were many different dates posited for when the city was founded.
+This state of confusion required picking a canonical founding date for one to use an AUC date.
+The Varronian chronology, constructed from fragmentary sources and demonstrably about four years off of absolute events c.
+340 BC, placed the founding of the city on 21 April 753 BC.
+This date, likely arrived at by mechanical calculation but accepted with a variance of one year by the Augustan-era fasti Capitolini, has become the traditional date.